This course is not offered in 2020

 Marine ecosystems play a crucial role in the health and function of our planet - from tiny plankton that shape global patterns of carbon and sulphur cycling, to massive coral reefs that support enormous biodiversity and feed millions of people.
 Once thought to be indestructible and inexhaustible, we now know that such marine communities are fragile and easily disturbed.
 In this course we will use both old and new concepts in marine ecology to explore how healthy marine ecosystems can be conserved in the face of human harvesting, habitat modification and climate change.
 Taking a problem-based approach, this course will examine key issues facing marine ecosystems (e.g., climate change, overfishing, biodiversity loss, ecosystem phase shifts) through lectures, hands-on practicals, workshops and assessments.
 Students will gain first-hand experience in the quantitative methods used to describe and assess approaches to marine conservation, as well as skills in science communication via novel assessment items such as the role-playing press conference and graphical abstract design.

-- Think critically, analyze and evaluate claims, evidence and arguments concerning marine environmental issues
+- Think critically, analyse and evaluate claims, evidence and arguments concerning marine environmental issues

-- Collect, analyze and present marine ecological data
+- Collect, analyse and present marine ecological data

 - Write scientific articles, environmental status reports and media releases